cloud1415/TryingGithub/README.md

 # My First Github Project
 This is my first GitHub Project.
-I published this project directly from VS Code.
+Trying to change